JadonCo101/ML-Project/index.md

 <h1><ins>Methods</ins></h1>
 <h2><i>Supervised Learning</i></h2>
-<p align="justify">For the midterm report, we have used convolutional neural networks as our supervised learning method.
-CNN is a popular method used for image classification in the computer vision space, and they have been used for tasks such as classifying flower types and analysing documents</p>
+<p align="justify">For this project, we chose to use two differing supervised learning methods: Convolutional Neural Networks (CNNs) and Decision Tree.
+CNNs are commonly used for image classification in the realm of computer vision, and they have been used for various tasks such as classifying flower types and disease detection in the medical field or analysing documents.
+Aside from the CNN algorithm, we also decided to explore the usage of decision trees for image classification to see how it compares to CNN in terms of classifying snakes by their images.</p>

 <h3>CNN</h3>
 <p align="justify">To implement this method, we used the keras package to create the neural network.
 To cut down on computation time, we used 10 classes to test and train the model, and through our testing, we found that accuracy remained around 98 percent for test data and 88 percent for train data.
 Here is the structure we used for the model:</p>

 ![CNN Model](CNN.Plot.png)